steeltanuki/liqo/docs/examples/quick-start.md

 {{ env.config.html_context.generate_clone_example('quick-start') }}

-If you are using k3d you must specify the Kubernetes provider inside when launching the setup script:
+If you are using k3d you must specify the Kubernetes provider when launching the setup script:

 {{ env.config.html_context.generate_clone_example('quick-start', 'k3d') }}